Kim Kardashian Is Paying Rent For Former Prisoner Denied Housing After Clemency

-Kim Kardashian has made prison reform her pet project, and the latest person to benefit from her philanthropic work is a prison who was granted clemency but denied housing.
-The reality TV star has promised to pay the man’s rent for 5 years, according to Us Weekly.
+Kim Kardashian has made prison reform her pet project, and the latest person to benefit from her philanthropic work is a prisoner who was granted clemency but denied housing.
+The reality TV star has promised to pay the man’s rent for five years, according to Us Weekly.

 The Keeping Up with the Kardashian star helped get Alice Marie Johnson out of prison in June 2018 and got clemency for Cyntoia Brown earlier this year.
 Kim also met with Trump to help get the First Step Act passed, and as a result, Matthew Charles was released from prison after serving 20 years.
 But when the 52-year-old attempted to find housing, he was denied.